 - Hide some of their food in tunnels or around their enclosure so they have to search it out.

 - You can fill a Kong toy with their regular food or with a special treat.
 You ferret will enjoy figuring out how to get to all the food.
-You can buy Kong toys on the PDSA Pet Store.

 Why is my ferret putting on weight?